bernardobreder/pancake-lab/README.md

 ## TDD

-The TDD proposal is to build code based on tests, from the beginning of the class to its complete construction, creating tests for each stage of the process.
-Thus, for each stage of component construction, first the test is built, it is left red (broken) and then the necessary code is implemented to make it pass, also ensuring the functioning of the other tests already created.
+The `TDD` proposal is to build code based on tests, from the beginning of the class to its complete construction, creating tests for each stage of the process.
+Thus, for each stage of component construction, first the test is built, it is left red (broken test) and then the necessary code is implemented to make it pass (success test), also ensuring the functioning of the other tests already created.

 ## UML